Table of Contents

 Consider that Home Depot had used this image instead:

-While it is a picture of a car jack, it wouldn’t really help the user see how to use the car jack.
+While it is a picture of a car jack, it wouldn’t really help the user see how to use it.
 Consider how each image adds value to the content.
 If it doesn’t have a purpose, eliminating it can improve your site performance without damaging your SEO.

 5. Automate your link building strategy